Nasis-Salvatore-ML-Dev/fraud-detection-opti/README.md

 ### Example acknowledgment

-> "Based on original work by Salvo."
+> "Based on original work by Salvatore Nasisi."

 ---